 Globally around 1 in 5 people suffer from some type of mental health disorder, notably depression and anxiety.
 Both conditions are classed as diagnosable disorders with treatment regimes available.
+And it is indeed possible to train your brain to improve your emotional well-being.
 Some of the ongoing symptoms that will give you a clue that you may need help with your emotional, and mental, health, include:

 - Sleeping disorders

 - Constantly feeling down, stressed, anxious, lack of confidence, feeling hopeless all the time